weavejester/compojure/docs/getting-started.md

 title: Getting Started
 ---

-The most straightforward way to get started with Compojure is to use [Leiningen][1].
+The simplest way to get started with Compojure is to use [Leiningen][1].
 Installing Leiningen is straightforward, and instructions to do so can be found on the [Clojure Assembla Wiki][2].

 Once Leiningen is installed, use it to create a new Clojure project: